Water power engine: Cons of water-power engines and hydro power

-That is until the mid 2000s that Genepax suddenly shut its doors for good without notice.
-For a company that made many appearances to the public showcasing the future of automobiles, many find it strange that it ended so suddenly, which correlates with the sudden death of the inventor himself Stanley Meyer.
-According to those who follow such theories, no water powered engine has successfully been invented to the point of getting a patent to produce and distribute to auto manufacturers.
-The uncertainty behind events such as these are what fuels conspiracy theorists to continue to support the suppression of clean energy technology by unknown entities.

 Recent inventions

 Currently in Israel, MayMaan Research, LLC, has developed a powerful piston engine that runs on a combination of water and ethanol (or another alcohol) and does not require the use of diesel or regular gasoline.
 The water powered piston engine eliminates both nitrogen and sulfur oxides that create harmful air quality.
 They estimate that it is 60 percent more efficient than gasoline and can save on 50 percent of fuel costs.
 They plan to not only focus on automobiles but overall transportation such as ships, trains, and large trucks.
 The mission that MayMaan Research and its founders are trying to accomplish is to eliminate the dependency on fossil fuels worldwide and to create a greener environment for all.